Skip to main content

 All endpoints in one scan

-Our first release, Ceregram: CASBA, is a cutting-edge software platform that converts individual EEG recordings into patient reports with precise estimates of amyloid, tau, and cognitive decline.
-Ceregram even generates full-resolution PET image estimates—all without the cost or safety concerns of traditional methods.
+Our first release, Ceregram: CASBA, is a cutting-edge software platform that converts simple EEG recordings into detailed patient reports with precise details on patient progression.
+Ceregram even generates visual illustrations of brain structure—all without the cost or safety concerns of traditional methods.
 Making complete disease progression monitoring fast, easy, and reliable.

 Brain-amyloid, EEG vs PET